 A Realistic Breakdown for Preppers, Homesteaders, and Off-Grid Users

 The truth is: radio range depends on a lot more than just the radio itself.
-In this guide, we’ll break down what actually affects radio range, how to get the most out of your gear, and what’s realistic for handhelds, mobiles, and base stations — whether you're in the woods, on the road, or off-grid entirely.
+In this guide, our team at Ready Radio is going to break down what actually affects radio range, how to get the most out of your gear, and what’s realistic for handhelds, mobiles, and base stations — whether you're in the woods, on the road, or off-grid entirely.

 What Determines Radio Range?

-Range isn’t just about wattage or the price tag.
+More money does not equal more range on your radio.
+Range unfortunately isn’t just about wattage or the price tag.
 These 5 factors have a much bigger impact:

 1. Line of Sight